 12. People also read the air in Japan

 When having a conversation, knowing when to change the subject or not talk anymore is called kuuki yomi – reading the air.
-People who are socially awkward or annoying are said to be unable to read the air; being overly aggressive or even not knowing when to say goodbye after meeting up with a friend are both examples.
+Social awkward or annoying people are said to be unable to read the air; being overly aggressive or even not knowing when to say goodbye after meeting up with a friend are both examples.
 Kind of like ‘reading between the lines.’